 Colburn Park, located on Route 31 East, is home to the Newark Pilots, 2011 League Champions, Perfect Game Collegiate Baseball League.
 It is also used for various high school and community baseball games.

 The K&M DeMay Skate Park on East Avenue is open for skateboarders and BMX bikers in the spring, summer and fall months, weather permitting.
 Registration form completion and the wearing of safety equipment is required to enter the Skate Park area.
 For winter months, an ice skating rink is available on Frey Street, next to the softball fields.

-Located on Van Buren Street, the T. Spencer Knight Canal Port is located between the Veteran's Bridge (East Avenue) and the North Main Street Bridge.
-The gazebo, benches and swings provide a beautiful resting spot for residents and visitors.
+Located on Van Buren Street, T. Spencer Knight Park is located between the Veteran's Bridge (East Avenue) and the North Main Street Bridge.
+The gazebo, benches and swings provide a beautiful resting spot for residents and visitors at the Canal Port.

 Another attraction within Central Park is the Veterans Memorial which is dedicated to all branches of military service.
 This beautiful memorial was a corroborative effort with the Village Board and Veterans of Foreign Wars.

 Central Park, in the downtown area of the Village, provides an area for summer band concerts with a covered grandstand area and park benches for seating.
 A large water fountain decorates the middle of the park.
 This park is open year round and can be used for casual usage by the general public.

 The community's youth participate in activities at the Youth Baseball fields at the corner of Hoffman Street and East Maple Avenue as well as Colburn Park on Route 31 East.
 Youth Softball fields are located on Frey Street.